HazAT/KSCrash/Architecture.md

 It is expected that the API at this level will be largely idiomatic to the backend system it will be communicating with.

-Primary entry points: KSCrashInstallation.h, KSCrashInstallationXYZ.h
+Primary entry points: SentryCrashInstallation.h, SentryCrashInstallationXYZ.h

-### KSCrash
+### SentryCrash

 Handles high level configuration and installation of the crash recording and crash reporting systems.

-Primary entry point: KSCrash.h
+Primary entry point: SentryCrash.h

 ### Crash Report Store